asterisk/documentation/docs/Test-Suite-Documentation/Test-Development/Writing-a-Python-Test.md

----

-**WARNING!:**
+!!! warning
     ### This method of creating tests is deprecated.

     #### We strongly recommend that you write your tests using test-config.yaml and pluggable modules rather than in Python.
 If you find yourself limited by the pluggable modules, we'd all be better off if you updated an existing module or created a new one to handle your scenario.

----
+[//]: # (end-warning)

 Overview